 - iab-Support (IE type: "true")

 Indicated in SIB1 message.
 In case of multiple PLMNs indicated in SIB1, this field is specified per PLMN.
 This field indicates if the cell is barred for IAB node or the cell does not support IAB node, or both.
 When this field is absent, the IAB node shall treat this cell as if cell status is barred.

+- cellBarred-NTN (IE type: "barred" or “not barred”) This field indicates if the cell is barred for a UE connecting to an NTN cell. barred means the cell is barred for UEs supporting NTN.
+This field is ignored if the UE does not support NTN connectivity.

 The following description for handling of barred and reserved cells is per CN type.
 If the UE supports more than one CN type, the UE shall only exclude a cell as candidate for selection/reselection if it is excluded for both CN types.